“The seller says everything’s perfect.”

 Most "pre-purchase inspections" at chain shops are 30 minutes of walking around the car with a flashlight.
 They check tire tread, look under the hood for leaks, and call it done.
 They miss frame damage, hidden electrical faults, deferred maintenance, and odometer tampering.

-Our PPI is 90 minutes of structured inspection: full mechanical (engine, transmission, suspension, brakes, exhaust on a lift), cosmetic (paint thickness, panel gaps, glass, interior), electronic (factory scan tool reads every module + stored fault codes), drive test (highway + low-speed + braking), maintenance-history review, and a written report with photos and repair-cost estimates for anything we find.
-Always free, no obligation, and we’ll tell you honestly whether to buy.
+Our PPI is 90 minutes of structured inspection: full mechanical (engine, transmission, suspension, brakes, exhaust on a lift), cosmetic (paint thickness, panel gaps, glass, interior), electronic (factory scan tool reads every module + stored fault codes), drive test (highway + low-speed + braking), maintenance-history review, and a written report with photos and repair-cost estimates for anything we find. $500 flat, no obligation, and we’ll tell you honestly whether to buy.

 Scope of work